essc/clp_foss4g_workshop/source/qgis_sampling_design.rst

 +---------------------+-----------------+--------------------------------------+

-You can also save the sampling poinst as a ``GPX`` file which you can upload in your GPS device.
+You can also save the sampling points as a ``GPX`` file which you can upload in your GPS device.

 .. raw:: latex